marinasundstrom/YourBrand/README.md

 # YourCompany

-App for managing a consultancy business - from sales to running a project.
+App for managing a consultancy business - from sales to running a project - A private business network.

 This project brings [TimeReport](https://github.com/marinasundstrom/timereport) and a re-imagined [Showroom](https://github.com/marinasundstrom/showroom) together into one product.

 This is a concept developed when learning building distributed applications.
 It is not production ready.
 But please, be inspired! :)

 Based on the [item-catalog](https://github.com/marinasundstrom/item-catalog) project - which at the moment is more evolved.
+I try to keep the common functionality in sync.

 ## Screenshots